 Top juniors from rural and small-town high schools* are invited to apply for an opportunity to participate in a Summer Session course free of charge.
 Students selected will receive a full scholarship to enroll in a 4-week academic program.
 The program is comprised of 2 parts:

-Following Phoenix Week, students will spend 3 weeks immersed in an online academic, credit-bearing course.
+Students will spend 3 weeks immersed in an online academic, credit-bearing course.
 These courses typically require 5-6 hours of work daily, comprised of engagement with faculty, teaching assistants, or peers, and also including time spent on homework, problem sets, papers, or other independent work.
-For the academic courses, ERL students will be in class with students from other scholarship programs.
+For the academic courses, ERL II students will be in class with students from other scholarship programs.
 Students will be graded for their work and receive a grade for the course.

 ELIGIBILITY: CURRENT HIGH SCHOOL JUNIORS, WHO ARE AT LEAST 14 YEARS OLD.